-- What are the differences between customization and personalization?
+- The similarities and differences between customization and personalization

 1 What is customization?